umd-lib/reciprocal-borrowing-dev-env/README.md

 Reciprocal Borrowing.
 The original version of the files have a ".dist" extension.

+#### sp/container_files/shibboleth/attribute-map.xml

+Modified to return the "eduPersonEntitlement" as "eduPersonEntitlement", instead of as "entitlement".

+The "eduPersonEntitlement" key is what is used by Reciprocal Borrowing to identify users authorized to borrow.

 #### sp/container_files/shibboleth2.xml

 This added file configures the SP to talk to the IdP.